KNX-IOT/KNX-IOT-Virtual/README.md

 The prerequisites are the dependencies that are needed to build the applications on Windows:

+- cmake
   - perl
   - python
 - wxWidgets

 #### 1.4.5.1. perl

-Building (e.g. configuring wxWidgets with Cmake) requires perl If perl is not installed then install it via a Windows installer available at:
+Building (e.g. configuring with Cmake) requires perl.
+If perl is not installed then install it via a Windows installer available at:

 https://www.perl.org/get.html